Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 A distraught woman rubbing her cheek while sitting in dental chair

-The cost of treating a dental emergency varies since each case has unique circumstances.
-For example, an infected tooth that requires root canal therapy may cost more to treat than replacing a lost filling or crown.
+We mentioned above that the cost of emergency dental care varies because each case is unique.
+That’s true!
+For example, an infected tooth that requires root canal therapy may cost more to treat than a small cavity that requires a filling.

 A smiling woman in dental chair